Can You Ship a Car That is Financed

 How can we beat that?

-By learning the cocktail of numbers that will determine how affordable and favorable the car loan will be.
+By learning the cocktail of numbers will determine how affordable and favorable the car loan will be.
 They are:

 - The price of the vehicle (the amount owed)